NickBarty/CP-2406-HomeSimulation-Assignment/README.md

 - **tempChangeDelayTime**: Set how often temperature is checked to be changed in simulated minutes
 - **soilChangeDelayTime**: Set how often soil moisture is checked to be changed in simulated minutes
 - **miliSecondsPerMin**: Set how many mili seconds is a simulated minute (Higher is slower)
-- **minsBetweenUpdate**: Set how often house metrics should be updated & printed in simulated minutes
 - **randomEventChance**: Set how often random events occur (Higher is more often)
 - **rainMinLength**: Set the minimum number of simulated minutes to rain for if raining occurs
 - **rainMaxLength**: Set the maximum number of simulated minutes to rain for if raining occurs